304 North Cardinal St.

 A real advantage is they have a history of developing high-quality flats — such as Baltimore Tower — but also in large-scale regeneration projects.

 The Bartlett report heavily criticised the design and development of new build homes across the UK, with 45% of new build homes in London described as mediocre.
-While many large house builders featured, Galliard Homes didn’t with their developments usually more refined and of a higher quality.
+While many large house builders featured, Galliard Homes didn’t.
+Their developments were usually classed as more refined, and of a higher quality.

 At Orchard Wharf they have chosen a varied mixture of styles, and there is a huge range of different flat sizes, shapes, and bedrooms.
 Most apartments have a dual aspect views and all apartments have balconies or terraces.